Rocky Ricardo Meade: Public service

 On September 13, 2022, Meade was appointed Cabinet Secretary and Head of the Public Service.
 Meade will succeed Ambassador Douglas Saunders, who will step down on October 1, 2022.
 On September 14, 2022, Meade declined Cabinet Secretary appointment amid controversy.

+On February 13, 2023, Meade was appointed Ambassador Plenipotentiary with Responsibility for National Strategic Initiatives.
+In this capacity, his responsibility entails providing guidance and recommendations to the Prime Minister (and, when necessary, the Cabinet) regarding National Strategic Initiatives and Projects.
+Moreover, he will oversee the coordination of these initiatives and projects across various Ministries, Departments, and Government Agencies, ensuring their timely and efficient execution.
+This encompasses both ongoing and upcoming endeavors that are poised to foster a lasting and beneficial impact on the country's overall development.

 Education

 He is a graduate of Wolmer's School, where he was a Deputy Head Boy and Warrant Officer Class 2 in the Jamaica Combined Cadet Force.
 Meade gained his Private Pilot Licence as a Cadet.
 He attended the Royal Military Academy, Sandhurst where he was adjudged the top International Student and awarded the Overseas Cane.
 Meade holds a Bachelor of Arts and a Master of Arts in Linguistics both from the University of the West Indies, a Master of Military Arts and Science from the US Army Command and General Staff College.
 He also holds a PhD in Linguistics from the University of Amsterdam and is an alumnus of the George C. Marshall European Center for Security Studies in Germany.
 In April 2019, Meade, alongside General Bari del Valle Sosa from Argentina and General Bipin Rawat from India, was inducted into the Command and General Staff College International Hall of Fame.